University of California, Berkeley: Athletics

-The university's athletic teams are known as the California Golden Bears (often shortened to "Cal Bears" or just "Cal") and are primarily members of the NCAA Division I Pac-12 Conference (Pac-12).
+The university's athletic teams are known as the California Golden Bears, often shortened to "Cal Bears" or just "Cal," and were historically members of the NCAA Division I Pac-12 Conference (Pac-12).
 Cal is also a member of the Mountain Pacific Sports Federation in several sports not sponsored by the Pac-12 and the America East Conference in women's field hockey.
-The first school colors, established in 1873 by a committee of students, were blue (specifically Yale Blue) and gold.
+In 2024, Cal joined the Atlantic Coast Conference (ACC).
+The first school colors, established in 1873 by a committee of students, were Yale Blue and gold.
 Yale Blue was originally chosen because many of the university's inaugural faculty were Yale graduates, including Henry Durant, its first president.
 Blue and gold were specified and made the official colors of the university and the state colors of California in 1955.
 In 2014, the athletic department specified a darker blue.

-The California Golden Bears have won national titles in football, men's basketball, baseball, softball, men's and women's crew, men's gymnastics, men's tennis, men's and women's swimming, men's water polo, men's Judo, men's track, and men's rugby.
-In addition, Cal athletes have won individual NCAA titles in track, gymnastics, swimming and tennis.
-On January 31, 2009, the university's Hurling club made athletic history by defeating Stanford in the first collegiate hurling match ever played on American soil.
-Berkeley teams have won national championships in baseball (2), men's basketball (2), men's crew (15), women's crew (3), football (5), men's golf (1), men's gymnastics (4), men's lacrosse (1), men's rugby (26), softball (1), men's swimming & diving (4), women's swimming & diving (3), men's tennis (1), men's track & field (1), and men's water polo (13).

-Cal students and alumni have also won 207 Olympic medals.
+The California Golden Bears have won national championships in baseball (2), men's basketball (2), men's crew (15), women's crew (3), football (5), men's golf (1), men's gymnastics (4), men's lacrosse (1), men's rugby (26), softball (1), men's swimming & diving (4), women's swimming & diving (3), men's tennis (1), men's track & field (1), and men's water polo (13).
+Students and alumni have also won 207 Olympic medals.